Calculate Sun’s Altitude at Sea with Logarithm Tables

 decorative image: stevedore gear for car stowage handling (old picture)

-In fact, observers who see the sun at the same altitude are on the same position circle.
-(Red Circle)
+In fact, observers who see the sun at the same altitude lie on the same circle of equal altitude (red circle).

 Sun's altitude and logarithm tables at sea, image of the observed altitude circle